Linguistic Dependencies and Statistical Dependence: Introduction

 \section{Introduction}

 A fundamental aspect of natural language structure is the set of \fm{dependency relations} which hold between pairs of words in a sentence.
 Such dependencies indicate how the sentence is to be interpreted and mediate other aspects of its structure, such as agreement.
 Consider the sentence: \ex{Several ravens flew out of their nests to confront the invading mongoose}.
 In this example, there is a dependency between the verb \ex{flew} and its subject \ex{ravens}, capturing the role this subject plays in the flying event, and how it controls number agreement.
-All modern linguistic theories recognize the centrality of such word-word relationships, despite considerable differences in detail in how they are treated.\footnote{Modern linguistic theories have increasingly adopted a \fm{lexically-driven} view of grammar.
-Under such a view, sentence structure is built using a small number structure-building operations (e.g., \textsc{unify}, \textsc{merge}, etc.) whose behavior is controlled by specific words, morphemes, or other lexical item \citep[][]{steedman.m:2000a, moortgat.m:1997, chomsky.n:1995a, chomsky.n:1995, stabler.e:1997, bresnan.j:2001, sag.i:2012,gazdar.g:1985, sag.i:2003, melcuk.i:1988, culicover.p:2005, jackendoff.r:2002, mcconnell-ginet.s:2000, heim.i:2000, gamut.l:1991, huddleston.r:2002, johnson.d:1980}.}
+All modern linguistic theories recognize the centrality of such word-word relationships, despite considerable differences in detail in how they are treated \citep[for a review of linguistic dependency grammar literature see][]{marneffe.m:2019}.

-In addition to linguistic dependencies, there are also clear and robust statistical relationships between words that appear together in sentences.
-For example, determiners like \ex{the} almost always co-occur with nouns, like \ex{mongoose}.
-Similarly, the noun \ex{ravens} is a prototypical subject for the verb \ex{flew}.
-In actual use, a sentence like the example above is probably more likely than \ex{Several pigs flew out of their nests to confront the invading shrubbery.} In short, the presence or absence of certain words in certain positions in a sentence is predictive of the presence or absence of certain words in other positions.
-This raises the question: do words that are strongly statistically dependent also tend to stand in linguistic dependency relations?
+In addition to linguistic dependencies between words, there are also clear and robust statistical relationships.
+A noun like \ex{ravens} is likely to occur with a verb like \ex{flew}.
+In short, the presence or absence of certain words in certain positions in a sentence is informative about the presence or absence of certain other words in other positions.
+This raises the question: Do words that are strongly statistically dependent tend to be those related by linguistic dependency (and vice versa)?
+In everyday language, a sentence like the example above is probably more likely than \ex{Several pigs flew out of their nests to confront the invading shrubbery}, despite this second example being syntactically identical to the first.